modio/modio-docs/public/en-us/features/authentication/custom-sso-web.md

 ### Generating an OAuth Client for mod.io

-Prior to configuration on mod.io, your identity provider must create an OAuth client to enable mod.io, using the `client_credentials` grant type to make calls to your OAuth API.
+Prior to configuration on mod.io, your identity provider must create an OAuth client to enable mod.io, using the `authorization_code` grant type to make calls to your OAuth API.

 #### Required Redirect URI's